mendrugory/blog/content/post/remote-kind.md

 ### Configuration

-The easiest way to manage docker's configuration is using the file `/etc/docker/daemon.json` where we are going to expose the daemon using the remote machine IP and we will also leave the UNIX socket to allow `docker CLI` working:
+The easiest way to manage docker's configuration is using the file `/etc/docker/daemon.json` where we are going to expose the daemon using the remote machine IP and we will also leave the UNIX socket to still working with `docker CLI` from the remote machine:

 ```json
 {